sdc17/UPop/README.md

 * Compression

     Download the uncompressed model from the table below, put it under the `pretrained` folder, and accordingly modify the `pretrained` in [config](./configs/vqa.yaml).
-For example, to conduct a 2x compression on 8 A100 GPUs:
+For example, to conduct a 2x compression:
     ```bash
     python -m torch.distributed.run --nproc_per_node=8 compress_vqa.py --p 0.5 --epoch 10 \
     --pretrained pretrained/model_base_vqa_capfilt_large.pth \